Diego Rivera

 In his younger years, Diego Rivera flirted with cubism, but later, thanks to the works of Cezanne, he turned more towards post-impressionism with simple shapes and patches of vivid colors.

 Due to its importance in the artistic history of the country, the government of Mexico declared it a “monumentos historicos”.
 As of 2018, Diego Rivera holds the record for the highest price for a work by a Latin American artist.
-The picture Rivals from 1931 is part of the collection of Peggy and David Rockefeller.
+The painting Rivals from 1931 is part of the collection of Peggy and David Rockefeller.
 It was sold for 9.76 million US dollars.